RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 # Bitcoin Lite Network

 We introduce a protocol for endusers to query Bitcoin's blockchain efficiently.
 "Sync by downloading less than a Youtube video".
 Our construction requires no consensus change and works on top of today's bitcoin network.
+In contrast to lite *clients* our protocol enables lite *nodes* to contribute to the network.

 ## Output Paths
 An *output path* is a simple scheme to address every output ever happened in Bitcoin's blockchain: